williamthazard/superLied/README.md

 # superLied

 WIP Lied script for SuperCollider.
-This version will only work with a monome grid and midi fighter twister attached and with the monome grid library for SuperCollider installed.
+Note that you'll have to load your own samples, in lines 278-329 in order for this to run properly.